-Can Coffee Lower Your Risk for an Early Death?
+Can a Cup of Coffee Lower Your Risk for an Early Death?

 In a recent study, researchers followed a group of more than 90,000 healthy adults for almost 11 years.
 After analyzing their diet and coffee-drinking habits, they took note of any health problems the participants developed or deaths that occurred over the course of the study.